AnEvilBrit/AnEvilBrit/README.md

   <p>I am based in the United Kingdom</p>

-  See my portfolio for more information, skills I have and projects at [shirwan.dev](http://shirwan.pages.dev/ "My Portfolio")
+  See my portfolio for more information, skills, and projects at [shirwan.dev](http://shirwan.dev/ "My Portfolio")

   ### Skills
   <sub><sup>(If you cannot see the images, please for the love of god use dark mode)</sup></sub>